Umuzi-org/tech-department/content/topics/ncit/intro-to-ncit/_index.md

 ---
+_db_id: 354
+content_type: topic
+nqf: ncit
+ready: false
+tags:
+- hcd
+- human centered design
 title: Intro to NCIT Curriculum
-ready: false
-tags: ["hcd", "human centered design"]
-nqf: ncit
 ---

 Please read through this document, about the basics of human centered design as well as how we are approaching your NCIT curriculum: